Carers handbook contents

 Thousands of lives in the UK are saved each year by receiving a donated organ.
 To become an organ donor after your death, you should:

 Join the Organ Donor Register and tell your family and friends that you have joined the register and want to be a donor so they can support your decision.
 Your family’s support is needed for an organ donation to go ahead.
 Every year, organs go to waste because relatives aren’t sure what their loved one wanted.

-The law is being changed to an ‘opt out’ system in Spring 2020.
+The law changed to an ‘opt out’ system in 2020.
 This will help save and improve more lives.
 This means that all adults in England will be considered to have agreed to be an organ donor when they die unless they have recorded a decision not to donate or are in one of the excluded groups.

 More information on organ donation including the changes to the law can be found on the NHS website Organ donation NHS

 If you wish to donate your body to medical science written and witnessed consent must be given prior to your death this is governed by the Human Tissue Act 2004.

 Consent cannot be given by anyone else after your death.
 A consent form can be obtained from your local medical school and a copy should be kept with your Will.
 You should also inform your family, close friends, and GP that you wish to donate your body.

 Body donor cards work in the same way as organ donor cards.
 They represent your decision and wish to become a body donor and can be carried in your purse or wallet.
 You can also include the contact details of the medical school you have registered with.
 This will make it easier for your family to contact the right medical school and make suitable arrangements as soon as possible.